23 pub gardens for lunch in the sunshine

-Whether you want your green space near a river, meadow, fields, village or tourist attraction, we’ve scoured the county for the best in show.
-Here’s 18 of our favourites across Warwickshire – form an orderly queue:
+Whether you want your green space near a river, meadow, fields, village or city, we’ve scoured Warwickshire and the West Midlands for the best in show.

 The Hatton Arms, Hatton

 You know you’re onto a good thing if they’re a Muddy award winner, and these guys scooped Best Destination Pub 2021.
 Grab a seat outside looking over the rolling fields and canal, or there’s the fairy lit terrace, and if that’s not enough choice, how about the marquee.
 Both are heated and have blankets incase it gets a bit chilly.
 Better order that second glass then.

 The Barn is a good all-rounder and perfect for family meals, date night or drinks with the girls.
 There’s cows in the neighbouring field who always come up and say hi, awesome cocktails, a yummy street food menu and a good wine list.
 If you’d rather not completely brave the elements then book a table in the teepee.

 If you’re looking for a relaxed lunch out with the family you can’t go wrong with this friendly, rural pub.
 Situated on the banks of the River Leam next to a Grade II listed sandstone bridge, the star of the show at this past winner of Best Destination Pub in summer is the frankly gigantic garden.
 It’s recently further extended into a neighbouring field – and there’s even an outdoor kitchen.